Stock Analysis on Net

 Estimated remaining life (years)

-The analysis of the annual property, plant, and equipment data reveals several notable trends over the period from late 2019 to late 2024.
+The analysis of the annual property, plant, and equipment data reveals distinct trends in the average age ratio, estimated total useful life, estimated age, and estimated remaining life over the periods observed.

 Average Age Ratio